Shiv-Kumar-Yadav9/Stock-Price-Prediction-by-Multivariate-Multistep-LSTM/README.md

 # Stock-Price-Prediction---Multivariate-Multistep-LSTM-forecasting

-In this repository the stock price values of the 21 companies of NIFTY50 is taken as input and is then inturn used to predict the next 4 day stock prices of any particular stock.
+In this repository the stock price values of the 21 companies of NIFTY50 is taken as input and are then used to predict the next 4 day stock prices of any particular stock.

 ## CONCEPT